Pur3-MAlice/reading_list/README.md

 ## **Sheet update:**
  Sheet update with the number gen
- * This is the image of the updated sheet with the addition of the unique number gen which is a feature to help deceminate each input.
+ * This is the image of the updated sheet with the addition of the unique number gen which is a feature to help disseminate each input.
  * The unique number is composed of (1, 100) and (A-Z/a-z).
 EX.
 85D or 32f or 54P

   ![Sheet Update](/documents/update_sheet.jpg)